 Stanev Potts Architects was engaged early to help the owners maximize the use of the building through a number of feasibility studies.
 As with all of our work, it was important that we not only understood the programmatic and structural needs of the building but also that we took the time to fully grasp the clients desires.

-A former factory/warehouse for the Howard Clothes Company constructed sometime between 1918 and 1930.
-The brick, heavy timber, and steel structure originally incorporated four stories and a basement, with the first floor removed in 2011 to create a double height space with ramped vehicle access from South 25th Street.
-There are two fire stairs, freight elevator, penthouse and steel superstructure from a former water tank.
+A former factory/warehouse for the Howard Clothes Company constructed sometime between 1918 and 1930 has been underutilized for years.
+The brick, heavy timber and steel structure originally incorporated four stories and a basement.
+In 2011 the first floor was removed to create a double height space with ramped vehicle access.
+The building served as a warehouse on the ground floor, while the upper levels remained vacant.

 The renovation and addition for the warehouse is projected to be completed in summer of 2022.
 The adaptive reuse project consists of a large commercial space, apartment units and amenity spaces, including a conference room, media room, gym, bike room, and more.

 This adaptive reuse project included the addition of a fifth floor to maximize the potential number of units and collaborative spaces.
 The addition is set back and finished in a different material from the historic structure to keep the intentions of the original architect clear.
 Cor-Ten steel was introduced to the facade design as a simple, yet visually effective new spandrel that highlights the verticality of the brick structure .